hamilton-cs/py-simple-audio/docs/capabilities.rst

 Audio Formats
 -------------

-Simpleaudio supports standard integer 8-, 16-, and 24-bit integer formats, as well as 32-bit floating point.
+simpleaudio-hamilton-cs supports standard integer 8-, 16-, and 24-bit integer formats, as well as 32-bit floating point.
 8-bit is unsigned.
 16-bit and 24-bit are signed little-endian.
 24-bit is three bytes per sample packed - i.e. each
 sample is three bytes followed immediately by the next three-byte sample, *without* any padding byte to align to a 4-byte word boundary).
 32-bit is little-endian floating point.